shamazmazum/voxvision/README.md

 generate an API documentation.
 But API changes too fast and unpredictable, so no guarantees.
 Also this documentation contains a basic tutorial for these libraries.

+If you do not want to install doxygen, you can just visit [voxvision](http://shamazmazum.github.io/voxvision) site on Github Pages.

 What are understandable formats of datasets used in the library?
 ----------------------------------------------------------------